Daniel-Walbolt/vuelidify/README.md

 [Technical Details](#technical-details)
 [Custom Validators](#custom-validators)
 ---
-*Vuelidify is a Vue 3 model-based validation library providing strong TypeScript support and seamless handling of asynchronous validators, making complex form logic easy.*
+*Vuelidify is a Vue 3 model-based validation library that makes complex form validation easy.*

 This library was inspired by Vuelidate and sought to solve some of its biggest problems.
 This library does NOT support Vue2, and does NOT support commonJS.
 Technology must move forward.